 Open a Trading Account

 Once you’re ready to invest I suggest opening up an account on Coinbase.
 This platform features a clean user interface and is great for first-time investors.
-You can sign up here for a free $10 in credit!

 Once you’ve created your Coinbase account I recommend making all your trades using Coinbase’s exchange called GDAX.
 This exchange gives you access to real-time data and graphs not to mention lower fees.